 There's a fourth element in this.
 He was compelled by God's knowledge.
-He was compelled by God's knowledge which gave him accountability.
-He not only had a ministry marked by tenacity, he had a ministry marked by integrity and he had a ministry marked by authority, he also had a ministry marked by accountability.
+He was compelled by God's knowledge, which gave him accountability.
+He not only had a ministry marked by tenacity, he had a ministry marked by integrity and he had a ministry marked by authority.
+He also had a ministry marked by accountability.
 And that's the balancing point to authority in many ways.
-Notice again verse 4, the middle of the verse, picking up that little statement "so we speak," "Not as pleasing men but God who examines our hearts for we never came with flattering speech as you know, or with a pretext for greed."
+Notice again verse 4, the middle of the verse, picking up that little statement "so we speak," "not as pleasing men but God who examines our hearts, for we never came with flattering speech as you know, or with a pretext for greed."
 Why?
 "God is witness."

-So he says, back to our text not as pleasing men but God.
+So he says, back to our text, not as pleasing men but God.
 Why, Paul?
 Why are you so consumed with pleasing God?
 Because God examines our hearts.
 God examines our hearts.
 He's referring here by the word "heart" to the inner self, the real you, where thought and feeling and will and motive all meet.
 He says God scrutinizes my deepest self, God scrutinizes my motives, God scrutinizes my intentions, God knows those deep things and He knows so much that I am very aware that He will know whether I am seeking to please men or Him.
 And I am compelled by that knowledge.

 Turn back to 1 Corinthians chapter 4 for a moment.
 In verse 1 he says, "Let a man regard us in this manner, as servants of Christ and stewards of the mysteries of God."
-In other words, let it be known that we are slaves, we are huperetes, under rowers, third level galley slaves, the lowest kind of slaves of Christ.
-We gladly take the most abject role of servanthood under Christ and we are stewards, they're guardians of the treasure of the mysteries of God, the new covenant.
-And with stewards, one thing is needful, that they be found...what?...trustworthy, faithful.
+In other words, let it be known that we are slaves, we are hupēretēs, under-rowers, third-level galley slaves, the lowest kind of slaves of Christ.
+We gladly take the most abject role of servanthood under Christ and we are stewards.
+They’re guardians of the treasure of the mysteries of God, the New Covenant.
+And with stewards, one thing is needful, that they be found what?
+Trustworthy, faithful.
 You've been entrusted with it.
 Guard it.
 You're to be trustworthy.
 Then he says this, now let's talk about evaluation.
 "To me it's a very small thing that I should be examined by you or by any human court."
 It doesn't really matter to me what you think, or what any human tribunal thinks.
 In fact, I don't even examine myself.
 First of all, it doesn't matter what you think because you don't know my heart.
 And you're not the judge.
 Secondly, it doesn't even matter what I think because, verse 4, I am conscious of nothing against myself, yet I am not by this acquitted.
 Why?
 Because I'm not omniscient.
 Even when I don't know anything against myself, God might know a lot of things against me.
 So you can't judge me and I can't judge me.
 You don't know me and you're biased against me.
 I know me and I am biased for me.
 So neither of us are valid.

 Furthermore, neither of us are omniscient, and neither of us can really know all that needs to be known.
-By the way, beloved, that will put you in touch with the fact that you don't need to be all the time...all the time...all the time fussing over your motivation because even when you don't know something against yourself, God might know something against you, points to the fact that you're not even a totally valid critic of your own life.
+By the way, beloved, that will put you in touch with the fact that you don't need to be all the time, all the time, all the time fussing over your motivation because even when you don't know something against yourself, God might know something against you, points to the fact that you're not even a totally valid critic of your own life.
 So you just have to yield up what you don't know to God and ask Him to make you what you ought to be.
 And that's what he says.
-The end of verse 4, "The one who examines me is the Lord."
+The end of verse 4: "The one who examines me is the Lord."
 He lived under that.
 He says, "Look, we must all appear before the judgment seat of Christ to receive for the things done in the body whether they be good or phaulos."

 You know what flattery is?
 It's a form of exploitation.
 Flattery is based on the fact that everybody's ego loves to hear good things about themselves, right?
 We love to hear good things about ourselves.
 Now if you say a good thing about a person and you have no intent other than to say good about them, that's not flattery.
 If you say a good thing about a person and have in your mind some purpose for that which will come to your benefit, that's flattery.
-So you say something good to someone as a ploy to win them to yourself for self interest and personal gain.
+So you say something good to someone as a ploy to win them to yourself for self-interest and personal gain.
 You set them up for your own deceptive purposes.
 Proverbs 29:5 says, "A man who flatters his neighbor is spreading a net for his steps."
 Proverbs 26:28 says, "A flattering mouth works ruin."
 And because people are so egotistical, when people say nice things about them they get sucked in.

 There's a very vivid illustration of God's attitude toward flattery in Psalm 12:3, "May the Lord cut off flattering lips."
 The purpose of flattery is to gain power over people, a common ploy among religious charlatans.
-Paul says we didn't do that because God's watching.
+Paul says, we didn't do that, because God's watching.

 So he said we had some delegated authority but we never asserted ourselves and we never sought honor, prestige.
-We never sought the chief seats, we never sought to be the big shot.
+We never sought the chief seats.
+We never sought to be the big shot.
 We knew our authority had to stop and be balanced with accountability and humility.

 It's kind of a three-legged stool that you sit on.
-If you have a throne it has three legs, authority, yes, delegated from Christ to speak His Word boldly and powerfully.
+If you have a throne it has three legs.
+Authority, yes, delegated from Christ to speak His Word boldly and powerfully.
 Accountability, yes, you better know that God knows everything you're doing and every thought and intent of your heart.
 And humility, yes, you better be sure you seek not the praise of men but that you give all the glory to God.
 Paul never said it better then he said it in the glorious doxology of Romans 11, "For from Him and through Him and to Him are all things, to Him be the glory forever, amen."
 Humility.

 What makes an effective ministry?
 Tenacity, because you trust totally in the power of God.
 Integrity, because you're fully committed to the truth of God.
 Authority, because you know you have on your life the commission of God.
-Accountability, because of the knowledge of God, He knows everything.
+Accountability, because of the knowledge of God.
+He knows everything.
 Humility, because you are consumed with the glory of God.
 Bow your heads with me.

 Let me ask some questions particularly to those of you who serve in spiritual leadership.
-Ask yourself this, will you?
-In the moment of silence...am I willing to be bold no matter what the opposition, confident in God's power?
+Ask yourself this, will you, In the moment of silence.
+Am I willing to be bold no matter what the opposition, confident in God's power?
 Am I willing to be a pure vessel with a pure message and a pure motive committed to God's truth?
 Am I willing to wield the sword of spiritual authority, the Word, without compromise, commissioned by God's will?
 Am I willing to guard my heart motives and be utterly unselfish, compelled by God's omniscience?
 Am I willing to seek only His honor and humble myself, consumed by His glory?
 If yes to these, my ministry will not be in vain.